Travis Dorsch

-Travis Edward Dorsch (born September 4, 1979) is an American former professional football punter who played in the National Football League (NFL).
-He played college football for the Purdue Boilermakers, where he won the Ray Guy Award and was recognized as a consensus All-American.
+Travis Edward Dorsch (born September 4, 1979) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Purdue Boilermakers, winning the Ray Guy Award and earning consensus All-American honors in 2001.
 He was selected by the Cincinnati Bengals in the fourth round of the 2002 NFL draft.

 Early life

 Dorsch was born in San Diego, California.
 He attended Bozeman High School in Bozeman, Montana, and was a letterman in high school football, basketball, and track and field for the Bozeman Hawks.
 He also played four years of American Legion baseball for the Bozeman Bucks as a starting first baseman and pitcher.
 He holds several state records including the longest field goal in state history (fifth-longest in the national high school annals) at 63 yards.

 College career

 While attending Purdue University in West Lafayette, Indiana, Dorsch played for both the Purdue Boilermakers football team and the Boilermakers baseball team.
 While playing for the Boilermakers football team from 1998 to 2001, Dorsch set many records including career scoring (355 points), career field goals (69), and career punting average (48.4).
 He became the first Big Ten Conference athlete to be named as a first-team all-conference selection as both a punter and a placekicker.
 He was recognized as a consensus first-team All-American punter, having received first-team honors from the American Football Coaches Association, Associated Press, Walter Camp Foundation and CNNSI.
 He also and won the Ray Guy Award for the nation's outstanding punter, and received first-team All-American honors as a placekicker from Football News and The Sporting News.
 He is the only athlete in Purdue history to have kicked a field goal and thrown a touchdown in football, and hit a home run and recorded a win as a pitcher in baseball.